GenyLeong/lguzman-bot/README.md

-# lyric-bot
+# lguzman-bot
-Twitter bot that generates lyrics using Markov Chains!
+A twitter bot that post lyrics from Luis Guzmán Banda.
+Lima, Perú.!

-To get started, paste any song lyrics into the 'lyrics.txt' file and your [Twitter App](https://apps.twitter.com/) credentials into a .env file.
+[Twitter App](https://apps.twitter.com/) credentials into a .env file.